Hotel Bayerischer Hof Munich

 Pure ingenuity

 Munich residents love their Bayerischer Hof from the cellar to the 1,300 m2 Blue Spa on the 7th floor, which was designed by star architect Andrée Putman and extends over four floors.
 Floors 1 to 7 in the main building and 3 and 4 in the adjoining Palais Montegelas are reserved for overnight guests.
 A total of 337 rooms, including 74 suites, are located here and are characterized by their individual design: whether romantic Laura Ashley look, elegant colonial style or timeless classic with the Pilati style, here you can make your bed according to your taste.
 Another highlight is the "South and North Wing" with 28 rooms and a luxurious 350 square meter Penthouse Garden Suite, which was designed by the renowned Belgian interior designer Axel Vervoordt.
-This unique, traditional hotel has something to offer for every taste.
+This unique hotel, steeped in tradition, has something to offer for every taste.

-Photo: Benjamin Monn, Christian Kain, Daniel Schvarcz
+Photos: Benjamin Monn, Christian Kain, Daniel Schvarcz